byuflowlab/GXBeam.jl/docs/src/guide.md

 nothing #hide
 ```

 We will now create the geometry for the swept portion of the wing.
-To do so we use the same `discretize_beam` function, with an additional argument that allows us to specify a transformation matrix which performs a coordinate transformation from the undeformed frame of the starting point of this beam section to the global frame.
+To do so we use the same `discretize_beam` function, with an additional argument that allows us to specify a transformation matrix which performs a coordinate transformation from the undeformed local beam frame to the global frame.

 ```@example guide
 sweep = 45 * pi/180